Computational-Biology-TUe/8BB020_Intro-machine-learning/README.md

 ## Schedule and course material

 Lectures are on Wednesdays 13:30 - 15:30, practicals are on Wednesdays 15.30 - 17.30 (after each lecture).
 Both lectures and practicals will be in Vector 0.103.
+See [public link](https://cloud.timeedit.net/nl_tue/web/es/ri1942j60478l0Q19ydj80XlZYQ60k9Q041mjl3tk96lg657060Z68w5ly5q85Zn6QXnZW9rW2Y75d34vzc7RYWQQg20090lX765xWW07jnhWVWVcoxwxjaxjcvXCxxrL6XlWrX8Vavxv7vlvmCrwngycWcXcyAc5Lra9qn7pyWnX5nwcDl6jWvc7W6hrwX0W8chne8523WcjVrc9vXcdvWcc3nwWbbbdmwE82rWcWnW5nEmXnS4Vynzdcw8mj4W9Bt2oX09c529WBDC3S5B92Qo9D46DZC227Ecb9AB90ED77C.phtml) to your schedule.
 There will be also OGO rooms available if necessary for working in groups during the practical.
 Here below the schedule for the lectures and the practicals:

 ### Lectures